weskerfoot/DeleteFB/README.md

 * The tool supports passing the `--year` flag in order to delete wall posts by year.
 It is incompatible with any mode other than `wall`.

+## Unlike Pages
+* You may use `-M unlike_pages` to unlike all of your pages.
+The names of the pages will be archived (unless archival is turned off), and this option conflicts with the year option.

 ## Archival
 * The tool will archive everything being deleted by default in `.log` files.
   Currently they are simply stored as JSON objects for each line in the log.
 It